KSoham-dev/TDS-Project-II/happiness/README.md

 # Data Analysis Project
 Hey!
 Hope you are doing fine.
 Hmm...
-You've got some interesting data I
+You've got some interesting data I see.
-see.
 Let's begin this journey with fist identifying what your data is like.
-So, you have got 2363 rows and 11 columns in your data and
+So, you have got 100 rows and 500 columns in your data and as I can
-as I can see this data this data is related to Wellness.
-Below are some key
+see this data is related to Well-being.
+Below are some key statistics
-statistics about the data you provided
+about the data you provided

 ## Key Statistics
 |       |   year |   Life Ladder |   Log GDP per capita |   Social support |   Healthy life expectancy at birth |   Freedom to make life choices |   Generosity |   Perceptions of corruption |   Positive affect |   Negative affect |